The air was listless.

 That made him sit up very

-Very scary people, said Angel, after thinking about it a
+scary people, said Angel, after thinking about it a

 bit.
 More than 500 miles south of

 here and maybe west.
 Ruins of Phoenix some say.
 RV

 RVs, so can move around if they have to.
 Maybe make and

 sell drugs.
 Buy and sell people.
 Smart, got a

 Do bad shit with the knowledge though.
 Most folks

 stories about them bad, scary bad.
 Torture, child

 slaves, weird religious shit.
 You name it.
-Supposed to be

-guarded by an army of cannibals.
+Supposed to be guarded by an army of cannibals.

-I know its a stupid question, but why me, said Angel.
+its a stupid question, but why me, said Angel.

 come in in the last year.
 You still have the right

 instincts.
 That was Rider.